osxmidi/LinVst/README.md

 ## Common Problems/Possible Fixes

+Automatic window resizing is not supported, after a resize the UI needs to be closed and then reopened for the new window size to take effect.

 If a LinVst version error pops up then LinVst probably needs to be reinstalled to /usr/bin and the older (renamed) linvst.so files in the vst dll folder need to be overwritten (using linvstconvert or linvstconvertree).

 LinVst looks for wine in /usr/bin and if there isn't a /usr/bin/wine then that will probably cause problems.